 Geographic Chairs are required to maintain communication with all new recruits to ensure they are on track with gaining certification and are being asked to work meets.

-Geo Chair to assign a meet referee to a new recruit so that they can communicate with that officials on a consistent basis during their training period.
+Geo Chair to assign a meet referee (Mentor) to a new recruit so that they can communicate with that officials on a consistent basis during their training period.
 What?

-Present an opportunity and open door for an official to contact a point person so that the LSC is aware that an officials is interested in working at higher level meets.
+Present an opportunity and open door for an official to contact a point person so that the LSC is aware that an official is interested in working at higher level meets.
 The Geo Chairs and Executive Committee need to identify those individuals and provide an informational and mentored pathway for those officials.

-Additonal Responsibilities
+Additional Responsibilities

 ADMINISTRATION OF MEETS